openminder-ai/SwiftAgent/README.md

 ### Step 1: Install dependencies

-We rely on the `python_weather` package to get real time weather for a city, so download it using
+We rely on the `python_weather` package to get real-time weather for a city, so download it using

 ```bash
 python -m pip install python_weather